 Billing is handled by Amazon Payments, making it easy for Amazon’s customers to pay for your AWS-based app.
 The vast degree of flexibility AWS Marketplace gives developers to set pricing correlates with a concurrent complexity in determining how Amazon charges app owners for sales of their products.
 It’s not a simple commission-based structure.
 A detailed explanation of how the different pricing structures for AWS apps work can be found here and here.
 AWS app owners are paid monthly in USD directly into a US bank account.
 Currently, a US bank account is required regardless of the payee’s location.

-AWS remains the most significant cloud service provider, accounting for one dollar in every three spent on cloud services, growing annually at 37%, according to The Register.
+The Global Cloud Computing Market size was estimated at $602.31 billion in 2023 and is expected to grow at a CAGR of 21.2% from 2024 to 2030.
+AWS remains the most significant cloud service provider, accounting for one dollar in every three spent on cloud services.
 As a market leader, there is little reason to doubt that demand for AWS Marketplace apps will continue to grow, making the development of apps for the platform a highly attractive option for developers and potential investors and buyers interested in app businesses.

 Salesforce